 What does the future of internal communications look like?

 When the only constant is change, the only way is agility.
 Now more than ever, businesses are leaning on their internal communications teams to help solve their most pressing challenges.
-With internal communicators at the forefront of the battle for business continuity, the pressure is on to devise a strategy for engaging employees in 2021 and beyond.
+With internal communications at the forefront of the battle for business continuity, the pressure is on to devise a strategy for engaging employees in 2021 and beyond.

 Learning from other's failures and successes is the best way to navigate the new landscape.
 So we've put together a panel of industry experts and enterprise internal communicators on the front line, to discuss the new wave of internal communications and the strategies that are powering the future of work.
 Our panel will look back at the past year to pick out the areas that internal comms teams should specifically focus on in 2021 and set out a vision for the future of post-pandemic internal communications.